Jailed ex-Ukrainian PM Tymoshenko may get treatment abroad without pardonThursday 12 December 2013 11.10

-President Yanukovich told local reporters that work had begun in parliament on a draft law that would allow Ms Tymoshenko to leave the country for medical treatment.
+President Yanukovych told local reporters that work had begun in parliament on a draft law that would allow Ms Tymoshenko to leave the country for medical treatment.

 She has been treated for spinal problems by German doctors in a hospital in the northern Ukrainian town of Kharkiv, where she is held under prison guard.

-"Naturally, if parliament adopts this law, I will sign it," said Mr Yanukovich.
+"Naturally, if parliament adopts this law, I will sign it," said Mr Yanukovych.

-European envoys have asked Mr Yanukovich to grant her a pardon, as well as allowing her to go to Germany for treatment.
+European envoys have asked Mr Yanukovych to grant her a pardon, as well as allowing her to go to Germany for treatment.

 Ms Tymoshenko's daughter said she expected her mother to be in Germany by 19 November under a deal being worked out between the Ukrainian president and the EU.